abhishekbhakat/Turbine/README.md

 # Windmill
 Simple python script for local airflow deployment with docker.
+Added components are
+- elasticsearch logging
-Added components are elasticsearch logging, smtp server for email alerts, hashicorp vault for secrets backend.
+- smtp server for email alerts
+- hashicorp vault for secrets backend
+- vscode server for ide

 Will be adding more going forward

 ## Usage